komartom/CMIM.jl/README.md

 ```

 ## Simple example
-Feature selection on a text-based dataset
+Selecting the best 100 features on a text-based dataset
 ```julia
 using CMIM, MAT